 I don't remember the exact moment I decided I wanted to be an author.
 Make that had to be an author.
 Because one day, nothing else would do.
 Not being a chemist as fun with a chemistry set once had me consider or an anthropologist (think Zora Neale Hurston) - a career I thought would be adventurous and cool.
-I longed to join the ranks of the artists whose writing I came to love in high school -- Richard Wright, James Baldwin and Lorraine Hansberry.
+I longed to join the ranks of the artists whose writing I came to love in high school -- Richard Wright, Ralph Ellison and Lorraine Hansberry.
 That was my plan.

 Funny thing about plans . . .
 Saying you want to be an author is easy.
 The hard part is being disciplined enough to put in the work, to clutch your desire with all of your mind and stick to it even when the words evade you like a child playing hide-and-go-seek.

-I was an adult when I saw the book that inspired me to write for children, Something Beautiful by Sharon Dennis Wyeth.
+I was an adult when I saw a book that inspired me to write for children, Something Beautiful by Sharon Dennis Wyeth.
 It was the first time I saw an African-American girl featured on the cover of a picture book.
 As I read the story, I was touched in a special way.

 Growing up, I rarely saw kids who looked like me as the main characters of children's books.
 I loved books and treasured every story I read.
 But after reading Something Beautiful, I knew I had missed something important – reflections of myself.
 Right then, I decided to add my voice.